 Post-deductible HRAs are also compatible with HSAs.
 A post-deductible HRA is essentially an HRA that has its own deductible.
 It can be used to reimburse employees for regular medical expenses—even before they’ve met their full HDHP deductible—but only after they’ve paid at least the minimum allowable HDHP deductible amount.

-In 2018 and 2019, the minimum HDHP deductible is $1,350 for an individual and $2,700 for a family, but employers can choose higher minimums for their post-deductible HRAs.
-For example, if an employee has an HDHP with a $5,000 deductible and you offer a post-deductible HRA that allows reimbursements after the employee’s medical costs reach $1,500, there would be a clear benefit for the employee if they end up with more than $1,500 in medical expenses.
+Keep in mind, employers can choose higher minimums for their post-deductible HRAs.
+Here’s why: If an employee has an HDHP with a $5,000 deductible and you offer a post-deductible HRA that allows reimbursements after the employee’s medical costs reach $1,500, there would be a clear benefit for the employee if they end up with more than $1,500 in medical expenses.
+As an employer, you’ll need to determine what you can afford while providing support for your employees.

 What’s a suspended HRA?